Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - Added github login to djangopypi2.
 (Still need proper testing, not deployed to EC2 yet.)
 - Added upload capability to mnp by using github credentials.
 (This is much harder to do elegantly than I expected).

+#### Week ?+5 (12 August - 16 August):
+- Finish the github login integration.
+- Update the setup script to support the github integration as well
+- ???

 ----

 ### Project Mentor Feedback